Tilapia

 Tilapia are produced in the U.S. in both outdoor ponds or tanks and indoor recirculating aquaculture systems (RAS), usually for sale as live food fish.
 In some areas of the southern U.S., tilapia production in outdoor facilities is strictly regulated to avoid unwanted introductions and environmental impacts to native freshwater habitats, particularly to sport-fishing resources.
 Nonetheless, in spite of decades of widespread pond culture in several states no significant establishment of introduced populations has occurred outside of Florida.

 Although some operations rely on purchasing fry and fingerlings from outside suppliers, in many cases brood stock are held onsite and spawned to produce eggs and fry on a regular schedule.
 Under ideal conditions, females may spawn every seventeen days.
-Eggs are incubated naturally by the female breeders or artificially in hatching jars or trays, and optimum temperatures for fry production range from 80°F to 84°F. Stocking densities and feeding practices are determined by the production system being used, as well as prevailing environmental conditions.
+Eggs are incubated naturally by the female breeders or artificially in hatching jars or trays, and optimum temperatures for fry production range from 80°F to 84°F. Sex-reversed fry are generally required to attain optimum production efficiency.
+Stocking densities and feeding practices are determined by the production system being used, as well as prevailing environmental conditions.

 Marketable size tilapia can usually be obtained in ten- to twelve months, but many regions of the southern U.S. will have no more than a 7-month growing season in outdoor ponds, requiring indoor fingerling production and nursery operations during the winter months.
 Outdoor ponds must be harvested by late fall to avoid losses from sudden cold fronts, and this complicates marketing arrangements since large volumes must be moved over a short period of time, only once each year.
 In contrast, indoor tank systems are managed to produce marketable fish on a weekly or monthly basis, and so are much more suited for the types of local niche markets that seek out fresh products.

-As of 2018 (the last Census of Aquaculture conducted by the USDA), 137 farms in the U.S. cultured tilapia, reporting total sales of $39.4 million.
-Twenty-seven states reported farmed tilapia production in 2018.
-The largest number of tilapia farms were located in Florida (17 farms), Ohio (16), Hawaii (12) and Texas (12).
-Although California reported only 9 farms, it appeared to rank first in sales with almost $12.2 million reported but data from some states with high production and few operations were not available due to reporting limits related to confidentiality.
+As of 2023 (the last Census of Aquaculture conducted by the USDA), 147 farms in the U.S. cultured tilapia, reporting total sales of $51,247,000.
+Twenty-six states reported farmed tilapia production at that time.
+The largest number of tilapia farms were located in Florida and Ohio (24 farms each) and Hawaii (16).
+Although California reported only 9 farms, it appeared to rank first in reported sales with $11,828,000.
+Of the 147 farms reporting in the 2023 Census, 109 produced food-size tilapia, reporting total sales of $47,770,000.
+The average size at harvest was 1.6 lb. and the average farm-gate price was $3.19 per lb.
+An additional $3,157,000 in sales was reported as tilapia stockers, fingerlings and fry.
+Brood stock sales totaled $320,000.

 Marketing Considerations

 U.S. tilapia consumption grew steadily for several decades as consumers became more familiar with the product and its adaptability to North American culinary preferences.
-Consumption peaked in the 2010’s but volumes have declined in recent years as a combined result of negative and misleading publicity on social media and increased demand and consumption in other countries.
-According to the National Fisheries Institute, in 2019 tilapia ranked fifth among the most consumed fish and seafood products in the U.S. Average consumption was 0.98 lb., a 12 percent decrease from the fish’s fourth place ranking the previous year.
+According to the National Fisheries Institute, in 2022 tilapia ranked fourth among the most-consumed fish and seafood products in the U.S. Average consumption was 1.01 lb., virtually unchanged from the fish’s fourth-place ranking the previous year.

 Production costs and economies of scale for U.S. producers preclude competing with virtually any imported product forms, even frozen whole fish, resulting in a need to focus on live markets.
 Some markets for live fish are quite large (as in New York, California or Toronto) while others involve niche markets serving ethnic, organic or more traditional consumers in various parts of the country.
 Lutz (2000) examined the comparative production costs of U.S. tilapia operations (open ponds, greenhouse facilities, and enclosed indoor tank systems) with those of tropical production facilities, and concluded that improved strains and technology would be required to allow for competition in domestic fillet markets.
 These advances have not been forthcoming, and production costs have increased over the past two decades.
 This situation is not expected to change in the foreseeable future.